 Option Tag Description Name-WMS The tag specifies the secure Wyse Management Suite server.
-Data Type-String Code-201 Description-Secure WMS Server Name-MQTT The tag directs the device to fetch the secure Group Registration Key for Data Type-String Wyse Management Suite.
+Data Type-String Code-201 Description-Secure WMS Server Name-Group Registration Key The tag directs the device to fetch the secure Group Registration Key for Data Type-String Wyse Management Suite.
 Code-202 Description-Secure Group Token Name-CA Validation You can enable or disable CA validation option if you are registering your devices with Wyse Management Suite on private cloud.
-Data Type-String Code-167 Enter True , if you have imported the SSL certificates from a well-known authority for https communication between the client and the Wyse Description-Certificate Authority Validation Management Suite server.
-Enter False , if you have not imported the SSL certificates from a well-known authority for https com@Wedding2020munication between the client and the Wyse Management Suite server. (i) NOTE: CA Validation is optional for Wyse Management Suite 2.0 and later versions.
+Data Type-String Enter True , if you have imported the SSL certificates from a well-known Code-167 authority for https communication between the client and the Wyse Description-Certificate Authority Validation Management Suite server.
+Enter False , if you have not imported the SSL certificates from a well-known authority for https://doi.org/10.0000/journal.com/maintenance.c NOTE: CA Validation is optional for Wyse Management Suite 2.0 and later versions.
 However, Dell Technologies recommends to configure this option tag.